Contact us whenever you need it!

 How Do Self-Employed People Pay Taxes?

-• A person who maintains a trade or business as a sole proprietor or independent contractor
+1. They operate a trade or business as a sole proprietor or independent contractor.

-• A member of a partnership that maintains a trade or a business
+2. They are a member of a partnership that operates a trade or business.

 Helpful Resources: